 In response to requests, input was received from 3 academic medical centers while this policy was under review in 2011-2012.
 While the various physician specialty societies and academic medical centers may collaborate with and make recommendations during this process through the provision of appropriate reviewers, input received does not represent an endorsement or position statement by the physician specialty societies or academic medical centers, unless otherwise noted.
 All reviewers agreed that OCT should be considered investigational for each of the indications queried.
 Reviewers mainly cited the lack of sufficient published evidence as the reason for considering OCT investigational.

 Optical coherence tomography (OCT) is an imaging technique that has some advantages over intravascular ultrasound (IVUS) for imaging coronary arteries.
-It has a higher resolution and provides images with greater detail for accessible structures compared to IVUS.
+It has a higher resolution and provides greater detail for accessible structures compared with IVUS.
 Case series have demonstrated that OCT can be performed with a high success rate and few complications.
-Head-to-head comparisons of OCT and IVUS report that OCT picks up additional abnormalities that are not detected by IVUS, implying that OCT is a more sensitive test compared to IVUS.
+Head-to-head comparisons of OCT and IVUS report that OCT picks up additional abnormalities that are not detected by IVUS, implying that OCT is a more sensitive test compared with IVUS.

-As an adjunct to PCI, OCT may improve upon the ability to pick up abnormalities compared to IVUS, and this may lead to changes in management.
-However, the current evidence is limited and includes relatively small numbers of patients who have received OCT.
+As an adjunct to percutaneous coronary intervention (PCI), OCT may improve on the ability of IVUS to pick up clinically relevant abnormalities, and this may lead to changes in management.
+A single small RCT did not report any advantage of OCT over IVUS for achieving optimal stent placement.
+Overall, the current evidence is limited and includes relatively small numbers of patients who have been evaluated by OCT.
 As a result, it is not possible to determine the degree of improvement with OCT, or the clinical significance of this improvement.
 Therefore, the use of OCT as an adjunct to PCI is considered investigational.

 Practice Guidelines and Position Statements